team-alembic/lambdajam-blast/README.md

 ## Scoring

-+1 point for every opponent you hit.
+Basic scoring is implemented but not displayed anywhere.

-+5 points for every kill.
+- +5 points for every hit
--1 point for every hit by an opponent on you
--5 points every time you are killed
+- -5 points every time you are hit

 ## Spawning